azuline/repertoire/README.md

 Visit [the documentation](https://repertoire.readthedocs.io) to get started!

-**Unreleased WIP Edition - No Stable Upgrade Path**

-**Beta Soon^TM**

-## About
+**Currently unreleased.**

-This project is a sandbox project, in the sense that we are using it to experiment with cool new ideas and technologies.
+Note: This project is a sandbox project, in the sense that I am using it to try out cool new ideas and tools.
 Feature work is a second priority.
 This does not mean that feature work will not occur!
 But expect it to be slow.

 ## Contributing

-If you wish to make a PR, please open an issue ticket first or comment on an existing ticket to coordinate with maintainers.
+If you wish to contribute, please open or comment on an issue ticket to coordinate with maintainers.

 ## Security

 Only the latest version is supported with security updates.
 No security updates will be backported.

-Report vulnerabilities to `blissful at sunsetglow.net`.
+Report vulnerabilities to `blissful@sunsetglow.net`.

 ## License